 Arbinger’s Job Map tool orients people to their jobs in a way that promotes outward-mindset working.
 The tool will help to contextualize people’s work in terms of the people they affect and positions them to think about the key areas of responsibility (or roles) that make up their job.

 You can use this tool with new hires, new members of your team, and current members of your team in order to help them rethink their work and prepare to engage with an outward mindset.
-It’s great to do this use this tool to orient yourself in your role as a manager and to use it with your team to ensure they’re aligned on priorities.
+It’s great to do this use this tool to orient yourself in your role in management and to use it with your team to ensure they’re aligned on priorities.

 At its core, the outward mindset pattern is a way of thinking and acting that outlines the steps we take when we do our work with an outward mindset: seeing others, adjusting efforts, and measuring impact (S.A.M.).
 By adopting this pattern, new managers can transform the way they interact with their teams, improve their leadership skills, and achieve better results.
-This tool easily helps managers operationalize the outward mindset in their work as a manager.
+This tool easily helps those in management positions operationalize the outward mindset in their work as a manager.

 Let’s break down each component of the outward mindset pattern and see how it can help you as a new manager.

 To use the tool, identify a current situation you’d like to improve.
 Then apply the outward mindset pattern—S.A.M.—to that situation by answering the prompts in the downloadable template below.

 Whether you’re kicking off a challenging project, addressing a difficult coworker, or facing a contentious situation, it can be tempting to turn inward and operate from a place of blame, resistance, or disregard.
 New managers especially might find themselves in these positions more than they were used to before as an individual contributor.
 That’s why it can be helpful to have a tool on hand to stop any negative patterns before they start.